FAQs

 Health Insurance

-Colby has a student health insurance plan administered by Wellfleet Group and serviced by Cross Benefit Solutions, 150 Mill Street, Suite 4, Lewiston, ME 04240.
-Click here to review frequently asked questions, summary of benefits and coverage, and list of exclusions and limitations.
+In compliance with the College’s 100% health insurance coverage mandate, Colby offers a student health insurance plan administered by Wellfleet Group and serviced by Cross Insurance, 150 Mill Street, Suite 4, Lewiston, ME 04240.
+Click here to review frequently asked questions about the 24-25 student health insurance, including benefits summary, exclusions, and limitations.